the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

 You can then decide if you are happy with the result and push your changes to the remote branch thus helping to keep Pull Request conversations and commit histories a bit cleaner.

 ## Step-by-step guide

+We will be using the command line throughout this guide.
+You will need to locate your "terminal" or "prompt" application on your machine.

 1. Install miniconda by following the instructions for your Operating System (Windows, MacOS, Linux) at this link: https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation
 2. Run `conda init` in your terminal.
 You should see `(base)` in your prompt indicating that conda was successfully installed and you are now in it's base environment.
 3. Create a new environment and install a modern version of python into it